SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Microarchitecture

-Because compute instruction execution is fully deterministic, the counter is initialized at the start of each compute instruction, incremented every cycle, and reset to zero upon completion.
-As a result, the FSMs can generate control signals solely based on the instruction type and the current counter value.
+The microarchitecture of the systolic array controller is illustrated in \autoref{fig:msaga-controller}.
+It mainly comprises two identical finite state machines (FSMs) for generating control signals to the systolic array and the scratchpad/accumulator SRAM for the current and next \texttt{compute} instruction.
+Each FSM contains a counter to track the progress of a \texttt{compute} instruction.
+The counter is initialized at the start of the execution, incremented every cycle, and reset to zero upon completion.
+As the execution of a \texttt{compute} instruction is fully deterministic, the FSM simply generates all control signals solely based on the instruction type and the current counter value.

+The dual-FSM architecture of the systolic array controller enables efficient operation overlap, as described in \autoref{sec:overlapping-computations}.
+For example, the \texttt{AttnValue} instruction can begin execution as soon as the last \texttt{AttnScore} instruction produces the first element of the $P$ matrix.
+The \emph{combiner} unit merges control signals from both FSMs, ensuring that all signals are emitted in the correct order without conflict.

+There are three control flow propagation patterns in the systolic array: \emph{downward}, \emph{upward}, and \emph{parallel}, as illustrated in \autoref{fig:msaga-dsl}.
+The downward pattern propagates control signals from the top row to the bottom row; the upward pattern does the reverse; and the parallel pattern sends control signals to all rows simultaneously.
+The control signals for downward and upward patterns can be generated using shift registers without duplicating control logic for each row.
+The parallel pattern can be implemented by broadcasting a single control signal to all rows.

-To simplify control logic development, we implemented a domain specific language (DSL) on top of Chisel and Scala.
-This DSL allows designers to specify which control signals should be scheduled at each cycle.
+To simplify control logic development, we implement a domain-specific language (DSL) on top of Chisel and Scala, as shown in \autoref{lst:dsl}.
+This DSL allows designers to specify which control signals should be scheduled at each clock cycle.
 The control logic is then automatically synthesized from the DSL specification.

-The dual-FSM architecture enables overlapping execution of two compute instructions.
-For example, the \textit{Attn Value} instruction can begin as soon as the \textit{Attn Score} instruction produces the first element of the $P$ matrix.
-A combiner unit merges the control signals from both FSMs, ensuring that signals are emitted in the correct order and that conflicts are avoided.